jeanCarloMachado/PythonSearch/README.md

 python_search --help
 ```

-Complete installation instructions can be found in the [installation manual](docs/installation.md)
+Complete installation instructions can be found in the [installation manual](docs/installation.md).
+You can also find the [code documentation here](https://jeancarlomachado.net/PythonSearch/).

 ## Legal